AEFI Review Committee

 Every country should establish an AEFI Review Committee to:

-- Review individual serious and unusual AEFIs and other AEFIs referred to it by expert groups (e.g. the national immunization technical advisory groupsNational immunization technical advisory groups (NITAGs)Advisory groups whose general objective is to guide national governments and policy-makers to develop and implement evidence-based, locally relevant immunization policies and strategies that reflect national priorities.) and/or national pharmacovigilance centresNational pharmacovigilance centreA governmentally recognized centre (or integrated system) within a country with the clinical and scientific expertise to collect, collate, analyse, and give advice on all information related to drug safety.,
+- review individual serious and unusual AEFIs and other AEFIs referred to it by expert groups (e.g. the national immunization technical advisory groupsNational immunization technical advisory groups (NITAGs)Advisory groups whose general objective is to guide national governments and policy-makers to develop and implement evidence-based, locally relevant immunization policies and strategies that reflect national priorities.) and/or NPCsNational pharmacovigilance centreA governmentally recognized centre (or integrated system) within a country with the clinical and scientific expertise to collect, collate, analyse, and give advice on all information related to drug safety.;

-An AEFI Review Committee should be composed of members that are independent of the immunization programme.
+An AEFI Review Committee should be composed of members that are independent of the NIP and the NRA.
 It should represent a wide range of specialists whose expertise may add to the task of reviewing the AEFIs.
 Areas of expertise would include paediatrics, neurology, internist, forensic physician, pathology, microbiology, immunology and epidemiology.
 Medical experts in particular should be invited for the analysis of special clinical events.